daj0606/SoftwareDevelopmentWarpSystem/README.md

 the value of software developement fundamentals!
 <br>
-This latest version (2.0) contains a full Graphical User Interface (GUI) and updatd windows for displaying reports and tables.
+This latest version (2.0) contains a full Graphical User Interface (GUI) and updated windows for displaying reports, tables, and GraphStream graphs.
 This version has also undergone signficant refactoring of GUI-related code, Warp.java, and the factory classes.
 <br>